apple/swift-log/README.md

 - if anything, what could we remove from this and still be happy?
 - API-wise: what do you like, what don't you like?

-Feel free to post this as message on the SSWG forum and/or github issues in this repo.

 ### Open Questions

-Very many.
-But here a couple that come to my mind:
+A couple of questions come to mind:

-- currently attaching metadata to a logger is done through `subscript(metadataKey metadataKey: String) -> String? { get set }` clearly setting and deleting extra metadata is necessary.
-But reading it is really not.
-Should we make it `addContext(key: String, value: String)` and `removeContext(key:String)` instead?
+- Currently, attaching metadata to a logger is done through `subscript(metadataKey metadataKey: String) -> String? { get set }`.
+In code it would be `logger[metadataKey: "request_uuid"] = "..."`, is this a good use of a subscript?
-- should the logging metadata values be `String`?
+- Should the logging metadata values be `String`?
-- should this library include an [MDC](https://logback.qos.ch/manual/mdc.html) API? should it be a seperate module? or a seperate library?
-[SLF4J](https://www.slf4j.org/manual.html#mdc) which is the moral equivilant of this API in the JVM ecosystem does include one
+- Should this library include an [MDC](https://logback.qos.ch/manual/mdc.html) API?
+Should it be a separate module? or a separate library?
+[SLF4J](https://www.slf4j.org/manual.html#mdc) which is the moral equivalent of this API in the Java ecosystem does include one.